 The sum of cost of the all residuals can be optimized to solve for the unknown state

 A better understanding of the optimization problem can be obtained by looking at the partial derivatives of $\rho$ with respect to $\alpha$.

-Since $\rho$ in equation \ref{eq:cost} is even with respect to $c$, only positive values for $c$ are used.
-Equation~\ref{eq:partialpha} shows the cost decreases with decreasing $\alpha$ when $c$ is constant.
+Since $\rho$ in Eq.~(\ref{eq:cost}) is even with respect to $c$, only positive values for $c$ are used.
+Eq.~(\ref{eq:partialpha}) shows the cost decreases with decreasing $\alpha$ when $c$ is constant.
 Fig.~\ref{fig:constalphac} shows probability density as a function of $\alpha$ and $c$.
-The problem of optimizing equation \ref{eq:irls} with respect to $(x,\alpha)$ is that the solution will trivially move towards lower values of $\alpha$, thus not representing the true distribution of the residuals and, in turn, affecting the estimates of the unknown parameters.
+The problem of optimizing Eq.~(\ref{eq:irls}) with respect to $(x,\alpha)$ is that the solution will trivially move towards lower values of $\alpha$, thus not representing the true distribution of the residuals and, in turn, affecting the estimates of the unknown parameters.
 Barron et al.~\cite{barron2019general} removes this issue by assuming a distribution given by

 This creates a shifted version of cost function.
 Using negative log-likelihood we get